istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 By default, the maximum length the request path included as part of the `HttpUrl` span tag is 256.

-To modify this, add the following to your `tracing.yaml file`.
+To modify this maximum length, add the following to your `tracing.yaml` file.

 {{< text yaml >}}
         max_path_tag_length: <VALUE>